Breast Surgeon Singapore: How to Choose a Specialist You Can Trust?

 If you have had general surgery like partial mastectomy (a breast-conserving technique which leaves a part of the breast intact) or total mastectomy (where all of the surrounding tissue and glands are removed), it’s only natural to want to restore the original shape of your chest via a breast reconstruction procedure.
 In this case, you should go to a practitioner who regularly performs breast reconstruction surgeries rather than one who only does this every once in a while.

 Unfortunately, it’s not uncommon for someone who is experienced in one field to deliver a treatment that is not entirely within their scope of expertise.
 And this is what you want to abstain from.
 So, request information from your doctor about the number of operations they have carried out with respect to your area of concern, how long they have been practising their subspecialty, and how much training they received overall.
 Also, if there will be another person assisting with the manipulation, like an anaesthesiologist, it’s okay to inquire about their skills and competence too.

 2. Stick with a breast surgeon in Singapore who doesn’t pressure you.

-A seasoned and confident doctor will not feel like a tradesperson trying to sell you an old pair of shoes.
-They will go into a lot of detail about the manipulation, from what it entails to what risks are involved.
+A seasoned and confident breast surgeon in Singapore will not feel like a tradesperson trying to sell you breast implants like an old pair of shoes.
+The breast surgeon will go into a lot of detail about the manipulation, from what it entails to what risks are involved.
 If you manage to get an honest perspective on how your chest will look after the operation, then this is the type of professional you would want to opt for.